How to use your Android Phone as a Mi TV Remote Controller

 There’s also an option for capturing a screenshot of whatever’s currently being shown on the Mi TV.
 The image will be saved to your local storage.
 The resolution is limited to Full HD (1920 x 1080), though.

 The only concern I have with this feature or app is that it doesn’t require any sort of authentication or confirmation.
 Anyone, like your friend, as long as they are connected to the WiFi, can have access to your Mi TV’s control.
-May be considered as nitpicking, but that’s there.
+It may be considered nitpicking, but that’s there.

 That’s it for this quick guide, let us know in the comments section if you’re stuck at some step.
 If you’d like to read more about the Mi TV, you can take a look at our first impressions.